Closing the Safety–Mental Health Gap in Construction

 Understanding Mental Health Challenges in Construction

 Recognising and addressing mental health in construction is not just about compassion; it’s about safety.
 Workers experiencing mental health difficulties are more prone to accidents due to reduced concentration, fatigue, and impaired decision-making.
-So, supporting mental wellbeing is an integral part of reducing risks on site.
+Supporting mental well-being is an integral part of reducing risks on-site.

 How Workers Can Look After Their Mental Health on Site